-You’ll have a hard time finding a more awesome national symbol than the one of this city-state, and in this post, you’ll discover the ultimate list of interesting facts about the Merlion, one of the most fascinating landmarks in Singapore!
+You’ll have a hard time finding a more awesome national symbol than the one of this city-state, and in this post, you’ll discover the ultimate list of interesting facts about the Merlion, one of the most fascinating sights in Singapore!

 1. It represents a mythical creature with a deeper meaning